 by Chris Kostman

 Chris Kostman, ultra-endurance cyclist and AdventureCORPS founder, is a self described musette fan.
-Kostman has been a hero of mine ever since I read his 1993 Bicycle Guide article, Mountain Bikes: Who Needs Them?, which argued that (w/technique and technical skill) one could ride a road bike off road.
+Kostman has been a hero of mine since 1993 when I read his article Mountain Bikes: Who Needs Them? in an issue of Bicycle Guide magazine.

-Several months ago, Kostman wrote me suggesting that Archival Clothing offer a musette in a size that would accommodate a 14″ mac laptop.
-He uses his own simple cotton Kucharik musettes to carry his laptop and sundry items.
-Although I couldn’t provide Chris with an archival musette that met his size specifications, I persuaded him to purchase one of our flap musettes for his trip to India and Kashmir
+Several months ago, Kostman wrote me suggesting that Archival Clothing offer one of our musettes in a size that would accommodate a 14″ mac laptop.
+He uses simple cotton Kucharik musettes to carry his laptop and sundry items.
+Although I couldn’t provide Chris with an Archival musette that met his size specifications, I persuaded him to purchase one of our waxed cotton flap musettes for his trip to India and Kashmir.

 A recent two-week trip through India and Kashmir was “bagged” perfectly with three bags from Red Oxx: the Air Boss to hold all my clothes in a space-efficient, and wrinkle-free, manner; the Mini-Ruck as my airplane carry-on with camera gear, gifts, reading material, food, and more; and a Safari Beanos 5.5 as the “bottomless pit” duffle to hold sleeping bags, ground pads, hydration packs for hiking, extra shoes, and other bulky items not needed on a daily basis by our group of three.